microsoft/vscode-docs/api/extension-capabilities/overview.md

 - Debug configuration snippets that a user can add to a launch.json file.
 - Declaration of variables that can be used in debug configurations.

-In additon to the purely declarative contributions from above the debug extension API provides this code-based functionality:
+In addition to the purely declarative contributions from above, the debug extension API provides this code-based functionality:

 - Dynamically generated default debug configurations for the initial launch.json created by VS Code.
 - Determine the debug adapter to use dynamically.
-- Verify or "massage" debug configuration before they are passed to the debug adapter.
+- Verify or modify debug configuration before they are passed to the debug adapter.
 - Communicate with the debug adapter.
 - Send informative messages to the debug console.